I love a good shea butter massage … is that wrong?

-I can honestly say I like a spa that offers shea butter massage and exfoliation.
-But it wasn’t always this way.
+I can honestly say I like a good shea butter massage and exfoliation.
+And I like cucumber water too.
+Is that so wrong?

 My sojourn to the dark side began with an argument.
 A late summer’s day evening found me engaged in nonsensical combat with my lovely dark-haired wife, Therese.
 We were wielding verbal daggers with abandon, spilling emotional blood all over the floor; evidence of a marriage stressed by too much time spent growing a business and not enough time nurturing the soul.